Snaplexes

 An overview of Snaplexes (both Cloudplex and Groundplex).

-• Standard, Resumable, and Ultra Pipelines
+• Standard, Resumable, and Cache Pipelines

-• Triggered Task and Scheduled Tasks
+• Scheduled, Triggered, and Ultra Tasks

-• SnapLogic APIs and Proxies
+• SnapLogic APIs/Proxies and APIM 3.0 Services

-• API Policies in APIM and Tasks in Manager
+• API policies in APIM and Tasks in Manager

 • AutoSync integrations

-Snaplex Types
+Snaplex nodes

 Snaplogic supports two types of Snaplexes:

-• Cloudplex.
-Managed and provisioned by SnapLogic.
+• Cloudplex: Managed and provisioned by SnapLogic.
+For Cloudplex deployment contact SnapLogic CSM.

 Type of Snaplex Advantages Disadvantages